InnoQueue/README/README.md

 - You can download the [APK file](https://github.com/InnoQueue/README/blob/main/app-release.apk) to install and use it on your Android phone *(also available on the GitHub [releases](https://github.com/InnoQueue/Mobile/releases/tag/v1.0.0) page)*
 - or you can download this GitHub project and build it for your favourite platform.

+## 📲 iOS
+- For iOS you can use the [Runner.app]() file or download this GitHub project and build it by yourself.
+- It is also available on the GitHub [releases](https://github.com/InnoQueue/Mobile/releases/tag/v1.0.0) page)

 ## 📊 Repositories
 - The Flutter project itself is [in this repository](https://github.com/InnoQueue/Mobile)
 - The Backend project which mobile application uses is [in this repository](https://github.com/InnoQueue/Backend)